Chigzzer/Rock-Paper-Scissors/README.md

 * Understood event callers and understood how to call up other functions via these callers.
 * Fully understood how to insert variables into strings using ``
 * Got an understanding of querySelect
+* Understand how to change style on event of hover.

 ## To DO
 * CSS
 * Decorate the scoreboard properly.
 * Stop the images of rps from shifting upwards when the message is displayed (possibly done due to the addition of nodes via JavaScript)
 * Completion of end section of game.
 * Highlight the chosen image when hovered over and clicked.
+* Animate the story